oracle/gdk-vscode-extensions/micronaut-tools/README.md

 [comment]: <> (Why does this not use the **Micronaut Tools: Build Native Image** command?)

-If you have installed Oracle GraalVM, you can use GraalVM Native Image create a native executable from your application.
+If you have installed Oracle GraalVM, you can use GraalVM Native Image to create a native executable from your application.
 GraalVM Native Image creates an executable file with all the application classes, dependent library classes, dependent JDK classes, and a snapshot of the application heap.
 Whilst building a native executable can take some time, the benefits include a dramatic reduction in startup time and reduced overall memory consumption.